 Image description

 RIFT consistently outperforms all baselines in both aspects across most settings.
-While supervised learning methods achieve slightly lower infraction rates, this improvement is primarily due to their inherently conservative behavior, derived from the expert PDM-Lite, which prioritizes safety by avoiding risky maneuvers.
+While supervised learning methods achieve slightly lower CPK and ORR, this improvement is primarily due to their inherently conservative behavior, derived from the expert PDM-Lite, which prioritizes safety by avoiding risky maneuvers.

 AV Evaluation Results